solid-contrib/webmonetization/README.md

 Grant report: https://community.webmonetization.org/wbsbds/web-monetization-for-solid-based-data-spaces-grant-report-1-4fal

-## Reciprocal ecosystem for decentralized health-data
+## Reciprocal ecosystem for citizen science
 _[Gijs van den Beucken](https://opengezondheid.nl/) & [Ontola](https://ontola.io/)_

-Researching and building a proof of concept as a first step towards a new financial and data ecosystem combining Solid Webapps, Solid Pods, and Web Monetization.
-Users will pay webapps to access supportive health webapps and process and store their data on their Solid Pod.
-Researchers get access to data of the user’s Solid Pod and pay the user for the data, with respect for privacy and consent.
-This will support health improvements on both a personal and community level, will give people control over their data, and will simultaneously nourish academic research institutes with data from more diverse groups.
+Researching and building a proof of concept of a web-based platform to enable citizens to participate in citizen science, integrating interledger protocol and payment pointers so researchers can reimburse citizens for participation in for example environmental health research.
+Survey-data will be stored in linked data format and users can copy the data on their own SolidPod.

 Grant report: https://community.webmonetization.org/refdhd/reciprocal-ecosystem-for-citizen-science-grant-report-1-3d27